Office: (404) 975-4800

 money

-Even if you know how to avoid commercial truck accidents, there’s still the possibility of being involved in an accident that is not your fault.
+And even if you know how to avoid commercial truck accidents, there’s still the possibility of being involved in one that isn’t your fault.

 truck accident 3rd party

-Direct costs can be broken down into two categories: third-party loss and first-party loss.
+Direct costs fall into two categories: third-party loss and first-party loss.

 Vehicle Damage

-• Third-party loss: Costs associated with repairing or replacing vehicles belonging to parties not at fault in the accident.
-The at-fault party’s liability insurance typically covers this.
+• Third-party loss: Repair or replacement of vehicles belonging to other parties involved in the accident.

 Cargo Damage